joki17/find_data_SQTproteomics/README.md

 Python code reads through the SQT txt file, was HTML converted to a txt.

-Example data is provided as, HTMLcontains_Data.txt
+Example data and example output is provided in a zip file.
+Example data is: HTMLcontains_Data.txt (52.5 MB)

-Example output is test_proteomics.csv
+Example output is: test_proteomics.csv (340 KB)